 the landscape where all my ideas wander.

 where it is only me and my creative thoughts.

 Ole Marius Joergensen

-a background in film based in Asker, Norway.
+is an artist, with a background in film, based in rural Asker, just outside of Oslo.